-By default, SSH already uses a secure data communication between remote machines, but if you want to add some extra security layer to your SSH connections, you can add a Google Authenticator (two-factor authentication) module that allow you to enter a random one-time password (TOTP) verification code while connecting to SSH servers.
+By default, SSH already uses secure data communication between remote machines, but if you want to add some extra security layer to your SSH connections, you can add a Google Authenticator (two-factor authentication) module that allows you to enter a random one-time password (TOTP) verification code while connecting to SSH servers.
 You’ll have to enter the verification code from your smartphone or PC when you connect.

 It supports several mobile platforms, as well as PAM (Pluggable Authentication Module).
-These one-time passcodes are generated using open standards created by the OATH (Initiative for Open Authentication).
+These one-time passcodes are generated using open standards created by the OATH Initiative for Open Authentication).

-In this article I will show you how to setup and configure SSH for two-factor authentication under RedHat-based and Debian-based Linux distributions such as Fedora, CentOS Stream, Rocky Linux, and AlmaLinux, Ubuntu, Debian, and Mint.
+In this article, I will show you how to set up and configure SSH for two-factor authentication under RedHat-based and Debian-based Linux distributions such as Fedora, CentOS Stream, Rocky Linux, and AlmaLinux, Ubuntu, Debian, and Mint.

-Installing Google Authenticator Module
+Installing Google Authenticator in Linux

-# yum install pam-devel make gcc-c++ wget
+# yum install google-authenticator -y

 - Do you want authentication tokens to be time-based (y/n) y

-Next, follow the setup wizard and in most cases type answer as “y” (yes) as shown below.
+Next, follow the setup wizard and in most cases type the answer as “y” (yes) as shown below.

 yBy default, tokens are good for 30 seconds and in order to compensate for possible time-skew between the client and the server, we allow an extra token before and after the current time.
 If you experience problems with poor time synchronization, you can increase the window from its default size of 1:30min to about 4min.
 Do you want to do so (y/n)

-Configuring SSH to use Google Authenticator Module
+Configuring SSH to Use Google Authenticator in Linux

 auth required pam_google_authenticator.so nullok auth required pam_permit.so

 Change it to “yes“.
 So, it becomes like this.